-Six values were determined in a School-wide strategic planning process.
-All values were developed with input from the administration, faculty, staff and students and are reaffirmed or revised during each subsequent strategic planning process.
+Values.
+Six values were determined in a School-wide review process.
+All values were developed with input from the administration, faculty, staff and students and are reaffirmed or revised during each subsequent review process.
 The values are succinct and specific in nature and are reflected in faculty, staff and students’ instruction, service and learning activities.
 The values are:

 - Scholarship and inquiry

 - Sustainable healthy environments